 This solution uses a static NAT action in an HTTP-proxy policy to forward incoming traffic on port 80 to the private IP address of the web server located behind the Firebox.
 This is transparent to the Internet user.

-The Firebox configuration includes an HTTP-proxy policy to handle all incoming port 80 traffic.
-The policy configuration contains a static NAT action that tells the device to forward all incoming port 80 traffic to the private IP address of the web server on the optional network.
+The Firebox configuration should include an HTTP-proxy policy to handle all incoming port 80 traffic.
+The policy configuration should contain a static NAT action that tells the device to forward all incoming port 80 traffic to the private IP address of the web server on the optional network.

 When an Internet user browses to the URL of the web server, the traffic comes in to the external interface of the Firebox on port 80.
 The HTTP-proxy policy receives the traffic and uses the IP address specified in the static NAT action to forward that web traffic to the web server.